cilium/cilium/Documentation/bpf.rst

-BPF locks the entire BPF interpreter image (``struct bpf_prog``) as well as the JIT compiled image (``struct bpf_binary_header``) in the kernel as read-only during the program's life-time in order to prevent the code from potential corruptions.
-Any corruption happening at that point, for example, due to some kernel bugs will result in a general protection fault and thus crash the kernel instead of allowing the corruption silently to happen.
+BPF locks the entire BPF interpreter image (``struct bpf_prog``) as well as the JIT compiled image (``struct bpf_binary_header``) in the kernel as read-only during the program's lifetime in order to prevent the code from potential corruptions.
+Any corruption happening at that point, for example, due to some kernel bugs will result in a general protection fault and thus crash the kernel instead of allowing the corruption to happen silently.

 Architectures that support setting the image memory as read-only can be determined through: